-- Strategy 1 Ensure leadership to support effective implementation of the Programme by providing institutional mechanisms, building a National implementation team, and establishing and supporting relevant networks. - Strategy 2 Integrate CEPA processes into all levels of policy development, planning and implementation of the Convention.
+Goal 1 Ensure leadership to support effective implementation of the Programme by providing institutional mechanisms and establishing and supporting relevant networks.

+Goal 2 Integrate CEPA processes, where appropriate, into all levels of policy development, planning and implementation of the Convention.

-Strategy 3 Provide support for Ramsar implementers, especially those with a direct role in site management by developing and making accessible guidance materials and expertise on wetlands and their ecosystem services.
+Goal 3 Provide support to implementers of wise use principles, especially those with a direct role in site management.

-Strategy 4 Build the individual and collective capacity of people with a direct responsibility for Ramsar implementation.
+Goal 4 Build the individual, institutional and collective capacity of people with a direct responsibility for Ramsar implementation.

-Strategy 5 Develop and support mechanisms to ensure multi-stakeholder participation in wetland management.
+Goal 5 Develop and support mechanisms to ensure multi-stakeholder participation in wetland management.

-Strategy 6 Implement programmes, projects and campaigns targeting diverse sectors of society to increase awareness, appreciation and understanding of wetlands and the ecosystem services they provide.
+Goal 6 Implement programmes, projects and campaigns targeting diverse sectors of society to increase awareness, appreciation and understanding of wetlands and the ecosystem services they provide.

-Strategy 7 Recognize and support the role of wetland centres and other environmental centres as catalysts and key actors for activities that promote Ramsar objectives.
+Goal 7 Recognize and support the role of wetland centres and other environmental centres as catalysts and key actors for activities that promote Ramsar objectives.

-Strategy 8 Support the development and distribution of education materials that build awareness of the values of wetlands and their ecosystem services for use in formal education settings, at Ramsar Sites and by all Ramsar actors.
+Goal 8 Support the development and distribution of education materials that build awareness of ecosystem values and services and the value of wetlands for use in formal education settings, at Ramsar Sites and by all Ramsar actors.

-Strategy 9 Ensure that the guidance and information provided by the STRP is developed in close collaboration with the CEPA programme and dissemination is ensured to the identified target audiences through the most effective communications channels.
+Goal 9 Ensure that the guidance and information provided by the STRP is developed in line with adopted Resolution and in close collaboration with the CEPA programme and dissemination to the identified target audiences is ensured through the most effective communications channels.